Strijkplank/symbolic-mag-comp/README.md

 # Installation instructions

+Before you install the task script please ensure that PsychToolBox is installed.
+The PsychToolBox installation instructions are available on the [PsychToolBox website](http://psychtoolbox.org).
+However, I have also written an easy installation script available at [http://git.colling.net.nz/ptb/](http://git.colling.net.nz/ptb/).

 Make sure you're connected to the internet

 In `MATLAB` select the folder where you want to store your script e.g.